 To ensure minimal numbers of people on the school site, the school day starts at different times.
 Staff will be on the playground to supervise.
-Key Stage 2 children (Y3-Y6) need to say goodbye at the gate to avoid large numbers of adults in a small area, come onto the playground and join their line.
+Key Stage 2 children (Y3-Y6) will not line up but enter the school and go straight to their classroom.
+Either drop your child at the gate or come onto the playground and exit through the one way system.
 For Key Stage 1 children, please avoid standing in the line with your child and wait at the back of the playground behind the chairs.
 Please do not arrive too early for your start time.

 8.45am - Year 2 and Year 6